 Texas Archeology Month is held each October.
 It includes hands-on activities, site tours, demonstrations, lectures, and more.
 For more information, visit: http://www.thc.state.tx.us/archeology/aatam.shtml.

 The Texas Archaeology Society Field School is a summer program for kids from elementary to junior high.
 Learn the ins and outs of archaeology,is a summer program for kids from elementary school to junior high.
 Learn the ins and outs of archaeology, as well as how people thousands of years ago lived.
 For more information, go to: http://www.txarch.org/.

-The “tanks” at this park, located to the northeast of El Paso, are large, naturally formed rock basins that collect rain water.
-Throughout the area’s history, Native Americans dwelling here took advantage of this feature and left hundreds of pictographs on the walls of the tanks.
+The “tanks” at Hueco Tanks State Park & Historic Site, located to the northeast of El Paso, are large, naturally formed rock basins that collect rainwater.
+From prehistoric times onward, Native Americans dwelling here took advantage of this feature and left hundreds of pictographs on the walls of the tanks.
 Now, the park hosts a wide variety of activities ranging from rock climbing to guided tours focusing on the rich cultural and natural history of the park.
-Advance reservations are required for tours, so check their website for availability information at http://www.tpwd.state.tx.us/spdest/findadest/parks/hueco_tanks/.
+Advance reservations are required for tours, so check their website for availability information at: http://www.tpwd.state.tx.us/spdest/findadest/parks/hueco_tanks/.

 BACK TO STATE-BY-STATE GUIDE